 Rapid Response Service opportunities expose our teams to many people.
 In one community, our volunteers worked alongside more than 100 people.
 As the rain stops and floodwaters recede, Rapid Response teams will continue to offer assistance and support to homeowners who have experienced damage to their houses.

 Pray that distressed people will not only receive physical help after natural disaster, but more importantly, that they could experience the hope of the Gospel through the Christian witness of God’s people.

-If you would like to provide financial assistance to the ongoing work of this ministry, you may donate using the link below.
+If you would like to provide financial assistance to the ongoing work of this ministry, your help would be greatly appreciated.